c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.2_molecular_descriptors/README.md

 ## 1.2.5 Advantages & Applications of Molecular Fingerprints

-Molecular fingerprints are a fundamental and versatile approach for representing chemical compounds in cheminformatics & computational chemistry.
+Molecular fingerprints are a fundamental and versatile approach for representing chemical compounds in cheminformatics and computational chemistry.
 The reasons for this and the uses of molecular fingerprints are several-fold:

 1. **Dimensionality Reduction**:
   * Chemical compounds can be highly complex.
-Molecular fingerprints condense this complexity into a binary or numerical format, **reducing the dimensionality of the data**
+Molecular fingerprints condense this complexity into a binary or numerical format, **reducing the dimensionality of the data**.
-  * This makes is more feasible to compare, analyze, and model large chemical datasets
+  * This makes it more feasible to compare, analyze, and model large chemical datasets.

 2. **Chemical Similarity**:
-  * Molecular fingerprints are widely used for assessing the similarity between chemical compounds
+  * Molecular fingerprints are widely used for assessing the similarity between chemical compounds.
-  * By comparing the fingerprints of different molecules, structurallly similar compounds can be identified, which is crucial in lead compound identification & virtual screening
+  * By comparing the fingerprints of different molecules, structurally similar compounds can be identified, which is crucial in lead compound identification and virtual screening.

 3. **Substructure Analysis**:
-  * There is often a need for to identify specific substructures within molecules
+  * There is often a need to identify specific substructures within molecules.
-  * Because molecular fingerprints can be designed to encode the presence of absence of predefined substructures or molecular fragments, this allows for efficient substructure searching
+  * Because molecular fingerprints can be designed to encode the presence or absence of predefined substructures or molecular fragments, this allows for efficient substructure searching.

 4. **Quantitative Structure-Activity Relationship (QSAR) Modelling**:
-  * QSAR models aim to predict the biological or chemical activity of compounds based on their structural features
+  * QSAR models aim to predict the biological or chemical activity of compounds based on their structural features.
-  * Molecular fingerprints, which capture & encode molecular structure, are key input variables for QSAR modelling
+  * Molecular fingerprints, which capture and encode molecular structure, are key input variables for QSAR modelling.

 5. **Database Searching**:
-  * Molecular fingerprints facilitate the **rapid searching of chemical databases**
+  * Molecular fingerprints facilitate the **rapid searching of chemical databases**.
-  * By representing molecules as fingerprints, rapid querying of chemical databases is possible, allowing for quick identification of compounds with desired structural or functional characteristics
+  * By representing molecules as fingerprints, rapid querying of chemical databases is possible, allowing for quick identification of compounds with desired structural or functional characteristics.

-6. **Clustering & Diversity Analysis**:
+6. **Clustering and Diversity Analysis**:
-  * Molecular fingerprints can be used to **group chemical compounds into clusters** based on structural similarities
+  * Molecular fingerprints can be used to **group chemical compounds into clusters** based on structural similarities.
-  * This allows for efficient exploration of chemical space for identifying diverse compound sets and designing compound libraries
+  * This allows for efficient exploration of chemical space for the identification of diverse compound sets and designing compound libraries.

 ## 1.2.6 Molecular Fingerprints in Machine Learning

-As stated in section 1.2.1, molecular fingerprints serve as a compact and informative representation of molecules, and are used extensively in applications ranging from similarity searching & clustering, to QSAR modeling and virtual screening in drug discovery.
+As stated in section 1.2.1, molecular fingerprints serve as a compact and informative representation of molecules, and are used extensively in applications ranging from similarity searching and clustering, to QSAR modeling and virtual screening in drug discovery.

 In recent years, many of these applications have started to use sophisticated 3D structure-based fingerprints built from algebraic topology, **<sup>16</sup>** differential geometry, **<sup>17</sup>** geometric graph theory, **<sup>18</sup>** and algebraic graph theory. **<sup>19</sup>** These molecular fingerprints are then paired with advanced machine learning (ML) algorithms **<sup>21</sup>** **<sup>22</sup>** such as:
 * **Random forest** (RF)
 * **Gradient boosting decision tree** (GBDT)
-* **Single-task deepneural networks** (ST-DNNs)
+* **Single-task deep neural networks** (ST-DNNs)
 * **Multi-task deep neural networks** (MT-DNNs)
 * **Convolutional neural network** (CNN)
 * **Recurrent neural network** (RNN)

-A popular application of linear notations such as SMILES and molecular fingerprints are in **molecular property prediction**, **QSAR** and **de novo molecular design**.
+Popular applications of linear notations such as SMILES and molecular fingerprints are in **molecular property prediction**, **QSAR** and **de novo molecular design**.
 SMARTS patterns have also been used to define substructures **<sup>23</sup>** **<sup>24</sup>**.

 As discussed in **1.1.7**, many of these neural networks work via **representation learning**, where a **vector representation** is learned for molecules in the training set, and this learned representation is then used to **predict properties** **<sup>25</sup>** **<sup>26</sup>**.
-These kinds of learned presentations are known as **learned fingerprints**
+These kinds of learned presentations are known as **learned fingerprints**.

 ## 1.2.7 References